Thaamirabharani

-Thaamirabharani (lit.
-River of red-coloured leaves) is a 2007 Indian Tamil-language action drama film written and directed by Hari.
+Thaamirabharani is a 2007 Indian Tamil-language action drama film written and directed by Hari.
 The film has Vishal and newcomer Bhanu, while Prabhu, Nadhiya, Vijayakumar, Nassar, and Ganja Karuppu play supporting roles.
 The score and soundtrack were composed by Yuvan Shankar Raja.

 The title is derived from the river of the same name, which flows through Thirunelveli and Thoothukudi, where the film is set.
-Thaamirabharani was released on 14 January 2007 during Thai Pongal, eventually becoming a blockbuster at the box office and running for more than 150 days in theatres.
+Thaamirabharani was released on 14 January 2007 during Pongal.

-The film was dubbed into Telugu as Bharani and Hindi as Marte Hain Shaan Se.

 Plot

 Saravana Perumal is a rich salt trader and iron businessman living in Thoothukudi.
-Subbayya, his son Vellathurai, and his daughter Sakunthala Devi are from Tirunelveli, and are his arch rivals in business.
-Bharani Puthiran is Saravanan's nephew and heir, who has completed his graduation and always roams with his irresponsible friends.
-Bhanumathi is a college student in Bharani's alma mater, who meets and falls in love with him and keeps following him always.
-Bharani learns that Bhanu is Sakunthala Devi's daughter and suspects her behavior and hence does not reciprocate her love.
+Subbayya, his son Vellathurai, and his daughter Sakunthala Devi are from Tirunelveli and are his business rivals.
+Bharani Puthiran is Saravanan's nephew and heir, who has graduated and always roams with his irresponsible friends.
+Bhanumathi is a college student at Bharani's alma mater.
+She meets Bharani, falls in love with him, and always pursues him.
+Bharani learns that Bhanu is Sakunthala Devi's daughter and suspects her behavior, and hence does not reciprocate her love.

-One day, Bhanu goes to meet Bharani in Nallathanni Theevu island, off the Indian coast and everyone gets arrested by the coast guards, who mistake the situation for prostitution.
-They later get released by the local police as Bharani is highly influential, but a press reporter writes about this event as he has a vengeance against Sakunthala Devi.
-This angers Subbayya, and he misunderstands that Saravanan was the mastermind behind trapping Bhanu in prostitution case.
-Subbayya and his son Vellathurai plan to kill Saravanan, but he escapes.
-Bharani gets enraged knowing this and goes to kill Vellathurai, but he accidentally chops off the hand of Vellathurai's kindhearted younger brother Selvam.
+One day, Bhanu goes to meet Bharani in Nallathanni Theevu island, off the Indian coast, and everyone gets arrested by the coast guards, who mistake the situation for prostitution.
+The local police release them, as Bharani is highly influential, but a reporter writes about the event because he has a vendetta against Sakunthala Devi.
+This angers Subbayya, who misunderstands that Saravanan was the mastermind behind trapping Bhanu in the prostitution case.
+Subbayya and Vellathurai plan to kill Saravanan, but he escapes.
+Bharani becomes enraged upon knowing this and goes to kill Vellathurai, but he accidentally chops off the hand of Vellathurai's kindhearted younger brother Selvam.
 Bharani feels bad about his action.